 Our internal financial control framework is commensurate with the size of the business and the regulatory requirements.
-Your Company has engaged reputable Chartered Accountants for conducting internal audit of the Gardens and the Head Office to provide internal audit reports.
+Your Company has engaged reputable Chartered Accountants for conducting internal audit of the Gardens and the Head Office to provide assurance over the internal controls.
 The Audit Committee reviews these reports and monitors the effectiveness and operational efficiency of internal control systems.